Updated May 15th

 Publishing in an Open Access journal comes with many benefits, as we have identified.
 A significant benefit is that research published in an OA journal is available for anyone to read, anywhere, for a long time to come.
 Even those outside academia, like policymakers and journalists, have an exciting opportunity to read and use this research.

-Many studies demonstrate that OA literature receives more citations than subscription publications.
+Additionally, many studies demonstrate that OA literature receives more citations than subscription publications.
 This is primarily due to the visibility aspect we mentioned earlier that OA journals have over traditional ones.
 Citations and visibility escalate a researcher’s reputation in the scientific community, so any increase in these is a tremendous benefit.

 Scientific research can only advance and change the world if it is shared with the rest of the scientific community and society at large.
 Research published in an OA fashion allows information to flow to the reader without any restrictions or high costs.